tlkaaa/online-learning-forum/README.md

 # Online Learning Management System

 > [!NOTE]
-> This was a school project from the course Web Information Systems and was hosted on UQ private cloud which have stop providing support
+> This was a school project from the course Web Information Systems and was hosted on UQ private cloud which have stopped providing support

 ## About